SARCOIDOSIS & PROVING DISABILITY

 It will be helpful to have your doctor document your residual functional capacity.
 You should have him or her fill out this Residual Functional Capacity evaluation.
 The doctor will have to provide information about your condition and how it limits your ability to work.
 Then submit your claim for benefits, any medical evidence that you have, and the RFC evaluation to the SSA.

-The SSA will look at factors like your past employment history, your age, and the RFC evaluation.
+The SSA will look at factors like your past work history, your age, and the RFC evaluation.
 They will try to find some kind of work that you can do with the skills and limitations that you have.
-If they can’t find any type of work that you can reasonably be expected to do then you will be eligible for disability benefits.
+If they can’t find any type of work that you can reasonably be expected to do then you should be paid benefits.
+Learn more about your residual functional capacity here.

 THE MEDICAL EXPERT AT YOUR HEARING